Where is the best snorkeling in the world?

-Layers of corals in vibrant colours spiral down as far as the eye can see, covering the walls of this vertical pinnacle drop.
+Layers of corals in vibrant colors spiral down as far as the eye can see, covering the walls of this vertical pinnacle drop.
 It’s not advised to visit Batu Bolong without an experienced guide - in order to experience it safely you must arrive when the tide is just right, or you may get swept away.
 Without a doubt, Batu Bolong is one of the best places to snorkel and dive in the entire world.

 Siladen Island, Bunaken National Park